vmware-archive/sql-to-dbsp-compiler/doc/sql/datetime.rst

 Operations on timestamps
 ------------------------

+Timestamp literals can only represent 4-digit year positive values.
+So values BC or values greater than 10,000 years are not supported.

-The following operations are available on dates:
+The following operations are available on timestamps:

 ``EXTRACT(<unit> FROM timestamp)`` where ``<unit>`` is a time unit, as described above.
 Result is always a ``BIGINT`` value.